CHAPTER HOUSE SINGERS Essential information for singing at services in St Mary’s Cathedral

 Rehearsal: 2pm in choir stalls, ready for prompt start.

-Service: at 3.25pm form up for procession at the East end of the North Aisle – please observe silence.
-The Vestry and Dismissal prayers, if we’re being really pedantic, have And with thy spirit instead of And also with you.
+Service: at 3.25pm form up for procession at the East end of the North Aisle.
+Please observe silence.
+NB the response to the Vestry and Dismissal prayers, is And with thy spirit instead of And also with you.
 After Vestry prayer, follow the Crucifer on the short route down the North Aisle, turning left at the pillar after the pulpit and then up through the Choir to the High Altar end of stalls and then back down through the stalls towards the Nave.
 Turn round inwards to face the High Altar, bow and turn back ready for the Introit.

 - Remain standing for Introit followed by Opening prayers, First Responses (“Preces”), Office Hymn and Psalm(s)